20ChaituR/neuralnets/README.md

 ## Structure of the Configuration File

-The format of the configuration file is as follows:
+The default filename for the config file is `config.txt`.
+The format of this file is as follows:

 First, the size of each layer is given.
 Each of these sizes are given space-separated.